jaggzh/z/README.md

 ---

 GPL3 licensed.
-Built with love for perl's dependency stability, and a love for fast shells.
+Built with appreciation for perl's dependency, stability, and a love for fast shells.